Henrycious/website_modern_ui_ux/README.md

-# Modern UI/UX GPT-3
+# Modern UI/UX React

-Website to learn coding with CSS, JS and JSX.
+Website to learn coding with CSS, ReactJS and JSX.
 Use of media queries, gradients, navbar and much more.